-To prepare for the upcoming Frida Kahlo 2020 exhibit, COD’s Cleve Carney Museum of Art underwent an extensive makeover, complete with LED lighting, security and climate control systems.
+To prepare for the Frida Kahlo 2020 exhibit, COD’s Cleve Carney Museum of Art underwent an extensive makeover, complete with LED lighting, security and climate control systems.

 Community members and students can bring a blanket and lawn chair to enjoy free outdoor entertainment all season long at Lakeside Pavilion.

 Creative visions can be turned into works of art in a variety of classrooms located within the MAC.

 Students can build their skills at the MAC's performance spaces—the 800-seat Belushi Performance Hall, the 186-seat Playhouse Theatre and the "black box" Studio Theatre.